cloudmesh-community/book/chapters/class/516/overview.md

 * chronological.
 Thus you can follow our lecture alos in chronological
 * order.

-Please note that we have set asside a recommended set of weekly Lab activities.
+Please note that we have set aside a recommended set of weekly Lab activities.
 The activities are pass-fail and will be integrated in your grade.
 You are certainly allowed to work ahead, but please be aware that based on feedback and observation we may make modifications to the Labs.

-Typically,  Lab activities are supposed to be completed within one week as it allerts us of problems you might have that we can than address.
+Typically,  Lab activities are supposed to be completed within one week as it alerts us of problems you might have that we can than address.
 This assures us that we know you will have no issues with your project.

 Lab activities will not receive any credit if you are a residential student and the activity has not been completed within one week.
 However, residential students  will get two **Delay a Lab for One Week** passes that you can apply to any of the Labs and still get credit.

 If you are an online student we recommend that you finish the Labs also in one week.
 However, you will get eight **Delay a Lab for One